vaisakhDev/flippy-panda/README.md

 There are some Jasmine and Protractor tests, which you can run by `make test` and `make run n2n`.

+## 🌟 Style guide

+This project uses [prettier](https://prettier.io/) together with [.prettierrc](.prettierrc) and an [Action](.github/workflows/prettier.yml) which automatically pushes a fix-commit when a previous push had issues with that. 🕵️‍♂️

 ## 📜 Licensing

 [MIT License with “Commons Clause”](LICENSE).